 So, how do we get rid of critters in our crawl spaces?
 While the first steps should always be to prevent rodents from entering at all, removing the rodents once they’ve been established is of enormous importance.
 For rodent removal, begin with setting some traps.
-If these prove ineffective, it will be time to call in some Seattle rodent removal experts, like we have here at Clean Crawls!

 Enjoy the following info-graphic for 4 mouse traps that can rid your crawlspace of rodents!